Patient Interventions: Mutual Help, Psychotherapy, and Social Support - 2022

 Successful completion of this activity can be used to satisfy the American Board of Addiction Medicine (ABAM) for Tmoc as credits towards ABAM LLSA Part II requirements.

 In accordance with disclosure policies of ASAM and the ACCME, the effort is made to ensure balance, independence, objectivity, and scientific rigor in all CME activities.
-These policies include mitigating all possible relevant financial relationships with ineligible companies for the Planning Committees, CME Committee, MEC, and Faculty.
-All activity Planning Committee members and Faculty have disclosed relevant financial relationship information.
+These policies include mitigating all possible relevant financial relationships with ineligible companies for the Planning Committees and Presenters.
+All activity Planning Committee member and Presenters have disclosed relevant financial relationship information.
 The ASAM CME Committee has reviewed these disclosures and determined that the relationships are not inappropriate in the context of their respective presentations and are not inconsistent with the educational goals and integrity of the activity.

 |Access Date||Quiz Result||Score||Actions|